-The Governance and Nominating Committee has oversight of the Company's Environmental, Social, and Governance (ESG) matters.
+The Governance and Nominating Committee has oversight of the Company's Environmental, Social, and Governance ("ESG") matters.
 Management reports regularly to the Governance and Nominating Committee on these matters.

 The Company continues to execute on its commitment to safety, superior customer service, community involvement, environmental stewardship and corporate sustainability.
 The Company routinely monitors technological advances and customer preferences which inform our operational decision-making and business strategies around our ESG initiatives.
 The Company is reducing emissions and improving safety and reliability through ongoing investments in the renewal of pipeline and other gas delivery equipment as well as enhanced leak detection technology.
-The Company made a substantial investment in fiscal 2022 and 2023, in partnership, with the Western Virginia Water Authority, in a renewable natural gas facility that will reduce air emissions in the Roanoke area.
-Further, as a testament to our commitment to environmental stewardship, the Company continues to actively engage with ONE Future.
+The Company's renewable natural gas facility, constructed in partnership with the Western Virginia Water Authority, was placed into service in March 2023 and has reduced air emissions in the Roanoke area.
+In addition, as a testament to our commitment to environmental stewardship, the Company has secured Next Generation Gas, which is natural gas that has been securely tracked and independently certified as having low emissions across all segments of the value chain.
+Further, the Company continues to actively engage with ONE Future.
 ONE Future is a coalition of natural gas companies working together to voluntarily reduce methane emissions across the natural gas value chain to 1% or less by 2025.
-Please see our website in the section titled "ESG" for more information.
+Please see our website, in the section titled "ESG", for more information.